theScottyJam/coderef/README.md

 # Code-Ref

-Keep distant parts of your code base in sync by using searchable cross-references.

-It's a simple, yet powerful concept.
-Just run `npx coderef` to copy a unique tag to your clipboard (like `§SDyBm`), then use it to link different parts of your codebase together.
+Link distant parts of your codebase together with randomly generated coderefs, either from [the coderef webpage](https://thescottyjam.github.io/coderef/) hosted from the "webpage" branch, or using the `npx coderef` command, found on this branch.

 <br/>